tribixbite/awesome/README.md

 *   [bgorlick/getai](https://github.com/bgorlick/getai) - GetAI - The Easiest to Use AI Model Search & Download API and Interactive Console Tool
 *   [huggingface/smolagents](https://github.com/huggingface/smolagents) - 🤗 smolagents: a barebones library for agents.
 Agents write python code to call tools and orchestrate other agents.
 *   [ai-robots-txt/ai.robots.txt](https://github.com/ai-robots-txt/ai.robots.txt) - A list of AI agents and robots to block.
+*   [microsoft/AIOpsLab](https://github.com/microsoft/AIOpsLab) - A holistic framework to enable the design, development, and evaluation of autonomous AIOps agents.
 *   [lotus-data/lotus](https://github.com/lotus-data/lotus) - LOTUS: A semantic query engine for fast and easy LLM-powered data processing
 *   [jahwag/ClaudeSync](https://github.com/jahwag/ClaudeSync) - ClaudeSync is a Python tool that automates the synchronization of local files with Claude.ai Projects
 *   [SigmaNight/basiliskLLM](https://github.com/SigmaNight/basiliskLLM) - 🐍 Where LLMs Unite